International Programmes 2024/2025

 Course organisation

 The Master's programme "Global Communication: Politics and Society" consists of one mandatory introductory module in the first semester that covers both the theories and methods of global comparative media and communication research.
 In the second and third semesters, students choose four optional compulsory modules in the fields of a) politics, b) society, and c) media as well as two optional modules in empirical methods.
-Two accompanying multi-semester modules introduce communication consultancy, including an internship at home or abroad.
+Two accompanying modules introduce communication consultancy for politics and society, including an internship at home or abroad.
 The fourth semester will be devoted to the Master’s thesis, which will be presented in a colloquium.

 A Diploma supplement will be issued